TernaryFortress/Privacy-Checklist/README.md

 **Supply-Chain Attack** - A tactic in which an adversary attempts to alter the software or data at the point-of-upload.
 Any downloads of the software will be tainted, with no recourse.

 **AI Wargame** - An AI model that's been optimized for human manipulation or social engineering.
 Tame implementations might involve wasting people's time.
-More sinister ones might attempt "divide and conquer" techniques.
+More sinister ones might attempt to infect your devices, or employ "divide and conquer" tactics.

 # Goal:
 Be completely anonymous online.